Navyhoang/KPMG_Virtual_Internship_Challenge/README.md

 **1. MODULE 1:** (Complete)
 - A list of recommendations for Data Treatment is provided in the Documentation folder as well as the Module 1 notebook in the Results folder.
 - 2 dashboards were created using Power BI.
-The file is also included in the Results folder and it can be published for sharing when a liecense is purchases.
-Snapshots of the dhasboard are shown below:
+The file is also included in the Results folder and it can be published for sharing.
+Snapshots of the dashboards are shown below:

   ![alt text](https://github.com/Navyhoang/KPMG_Virtual_Internship_Challenge/blob/main/Results/CustomersDemographicsDashboard.PNG "Customer Demographics")
   ![alt text](https://github.com/Navyhoang/KPMG_Virtual_Internship_Challenge/blob/main/Results/PuchasesAnalysisDashboard.PNG "Purchases Analysis")